iBoxen/QiD-SDK/v1.0.1/README.md

 - [iOS](./ios)

 ### Installation
-- ReactNative: npm install "TBA package name"
+- ReactNative: npm install @iboxen/react-native-sdk

 ## Flow charts
 Only applicable for the Native implementations of the SDK, not ReactNative